Princess Anna of Prussia: Widow and convert to Roman Catholicism

 Princess Anna suffered numerous strokes of fate one after the other, which caused her to turn more to religious things.
 In 1882 her 10-year-old daughter Marie Polyxene died of osteomyelitis, in 1884 her husband died of a serious stomach disease, in 1886 she lost her young son-in-law, Hereditary Prince Leopold of Anhalt; her eldest son Friedrich Wilhelm died on a sea voyage in 1888.

 She had already met Bishop Wilhelm Emmanuel von Ketteler during a stay in Mainz in 1866, who made a strong impression on her and sparked a lasting interest in the Roman Catholic Church in her.
-She often stayed at Castle Fasanerie in Eichenzell, near Fulda, in a Roman Catholic region.
+She often stayed at Fasanerie palace in Eichenzell, near Fulda, in a Roman Catholic region.
 Over the years, the princess developed an ever-growing affinity for the Roman Catholic faith and finally, after thorough instruction from Professor Viktor Thielemann (1867–1944), officially declared her conversion to the Roman Catholic Church on October 10, 1901.
 In addition to the local Bishop Adalbert Endert and his successor Joseph Damian Schmitt, the later Bishop of Meissen Christian Schreiber and Archduchess Maria Luise of Austria her husband, Prince Charles II, he himself a convert, also attended the ceremony in the chapel of the Fulda seminary.

 As early as August 7, 1901, a personal police officer brought her the hand letter of Kaiser Wilhelm II, in which he, as head of the House of Hohenzollern, expelled her from the family because of her impending change of faith.
 However, in 1918, shortly before Princess Anna's death, he visited her personally again, regretted his actions and reconciled with her.

 In April 1902 the Princess went to Rome, where she met Pope Leo XIII and was received in private audience.
 On this occasion she also met the then Undersecretary of State Giacomo della Chiesa, the future Benedict XV.

-In 1905 Princesa Anna was accepted aa member of the Third Order of the Franciscans, in whose sister's habit she was later buried at her request.
+In 1905 Princesa Anna was accepted as a member of the Third Order of the Franciscans, in whose sister's habit she was later buried at her request.
 Since 1902, she maintained friendly contacts with the newly founded St. Bonifatius monastery in Hünfeld, to which she made several valuable donations, a green vestment of 20 parts, the portrait painting of the founder of the order Eugen von Mazenod made by Paul Beckert and after her death a silver altar cross with four candlesticks with a cross relic.
 The Congregation of the Oblate Missionaries made her an honorary oblate and young priests often served as chaplains in the castle chapel at Adophseck Castle every day during the summer months where Masses were celebrated.